Skip to main content

 • When to Book Travel: Only book travel after scheduling your audition—either during the self-schedule period or by submitting a request form afterward.
 Do not book travel to San Francisco before your audition is scheduled.

-• When to Arrive: Applicants should be prepared to arrive a minimum of 1.5 hours before their confirmed audition time to sign in at their assigned check in time and access a practice room.
+• When to Arrive: Applicants should be prepared to arrive at SFCM a minimum of 1.5 hours before their confirmed audition time to sign in at their assigned check in time and access a practice room.

 • Departure Time Warning: Avoid booking departures within four hours after your original tentative audition time to allow for possible confirmation time changes, audition delays, and San Francisco transit.